Problems with fixpoints of polynomials of polynomials: Background

 While every Weihrauch problem corresponds to a container over $\ReprSp$, the converse is not true for two reasons.
 Firstly, the official definition of Weihrauch reducibility allows for reductions that may not be extensional, so that more problems are identified.
+To fix this, we may consider containers over the full subcategory $\rpReprSp$ of $\ReprSp$ whose objects are the subspaces of $\Cantor$ (that is, objects of $\ReprSp$ that are isomorphic to spaces represented by a restriction of the identity map $\id_{\Cantor} : \Cantor \to \Cantor$). $\rpReprSp$ shares finite limits and colimits with $\ReprSp$, however it is only weakly locally cartesian closed.
+Formally this means that reindexings $f^*$ only have weak right adjoints~\cite[Remark 3.2]{CR00}; so dependent function spaces exist, but functions may have multiple representatives (type-theoretically, this means that $\eta$ laws need not hold).